Francis Clark Howell: Other interests

-Howell was an proponent for scientific research of all kinds and strongly believed in popularizing science.
+Howell was a proponent for scientific research of all kinds and strongly believed in popularizing science.
 He demonstrated this through many of his non-academic interests and efforts.

 Howell was instrumental in the creation of the L.S.B.
 Leakey Foundation.
-Subsequently he served the Foundation as Science Advisor, Chairman of the Science and Grants committee, and then trustee until his death.
+Subsequently, he served the Foundation as Science Advisor, Chairman of the Science and Grants committee, and then trustee until his death.
 Howell also played significant roles in several other evolution and natural sciences organizations including the Stone Age Institute in Bloomington IN, the Berkeley Geochronology Center (BGC), the Institute for Human Origins ('IHO'), the Wenner-Gren Foundation, the National Center for Science Education ('NCSE') and the Human Evolution Research Center ('HERC') at the University of California at Berkeley, which he co-managed for over thirty years with his colleague Tim D. White.
 Howell was also a science advisor and later president, trustee and fellow of the California Academy of Sciences.

 Since 2013, Howell has been listed on the Advisory Council of the National Center for Science Education.

 At various times, Howell served on the editorial boards of Encyclopædia Britannica, World Book/Childcraft and Science Year, National Geographic and Time-Life Books (now part of Time Warner).

 Finally, Howell wrote a popular mainstream book on human evolution, Early Man, which was published in 1965 as part of the Time-Life's LIFE Nature Library series (see March of Progress (illustration)).